-- 2. Descriptions of the inputs (e.g., organizational profile, collaborative partners, key personnel, budget, and other resources).
+- 1. An overall logic model that identifies program inputs, goals, objectives, activities, outputs, and outcomes. - 2.
+Descriptions of the inputs (e.g., organizational profile, collaborative partners, key personnel, budget, and other resources).
 Describe current experience, skills, and knowledge, including individuals on staff, materials published, and previous work of a similar nature. - 3.
 Data sources (e.g., measurements, performance measures, administrative data, etc.) and a strategy for collecting, analyzing, and tracking data to measure project performance, outcomes, and impact.
-You should demonstrate an ability to collect patient race and ethnicity data from enrolled and participating providers during tele-consultation.
+You should demonstrate an ability to collect patient race and ethnicity data from enrolled providers during tele-consultation.
 Recipients will be responsible for reporting on the performance measures included at the end of this NOFO section.
 Describe the systems and processes that will support your organization's performance management requirements through effective tracking of performance outcomes, including a description of how the organization will collect and manage data (e.g., assigned skilled staff, data management software) in a way that allows for accurate and timely reporting of performance outcomes. - 4.
 Description of the activities, outputs, and projected short-, medium-, and long-term outcomes of the project. - 5.
-Description of the project's anticipated value to increase mental health care access using telephone and telehealth consultations as demonstrated through the evaluation of proposed services (e.g., clinical consultations, technical assistance, and distance learning).

-ORGANIZATIONAL INFORMATION -- Corresponds to Section V's Review Criterion(a) #5 Resources and Capabilities
+Description of the project's anticipated value to increase mental health care access using telephone and telehealth consultations as demonstrated through the evaluation of proposed services (e.g., clinical consultations, technical assistance, and distance learning). - ORGANIZATIONAL INFORMATION -- Corresponds to Section V's Review Criterion 5 Resource and Capabilities